 To ensure that your work-at-home position is successful, you’ll need to make sure you keep channels of communication as open as possible.
 One of the dangers that many managers face with work-at-home or telecommuting employees is ensuring that they’re actually working.
 If the employee fails to respond or leaves an email unanswered for too long, then this can signal warning signs in their heads.
 Therefore, make sure you stay as responsive as possible, and send them constant updates on your progress and projects.
 With enough time, you can build up enough trust, allowing you to maintain an autonomous position.

 While at the workplace, do you often stare out the window or get caught up in conversations?
 Working at home may prove to be a more challenging experience for you.
 With phone calls, errands, family responsibilities, and so on, it can be difficult to stay on task completely.
 And if you’re working exclusively online, then the distractions on the Internet can further sap your productivity.
 Without the guidance of coworkers and managers around you, you may end the day, wondering where the time went.

 You’re a People Person

 Do you like to talk to people, working in a position where you’re face to face with customers and coworkers?
 If so, then working at home can be a lonely move.
-Oftentimes, positions that fall under the “work-at-home” label are due to their relative independence and lack of direction.
+Often, positions that fall under the “work-at-home” label are due to their relative independence and lack of direction.
 Writing, graphic design, and telemarketing are some examples of typical jobs that would fall under the work at home category.
-If you’re looking for a work at home job that still connects you with others, then looking for a customer service or sales position may be better suited for you.
+If you’re looking for a work at home job that still connects you with others, then looking for customer service or sales position may be better suited for you.

 Abby Evans is an avid blogger who writes on everything from exploring job search engines and the job search Toronto.
-She has written on a variety of blogs and websites, and loves to learn all she can on the job hunt.
+She has written on a variety of blogs and websites and loves to learn all she can on the job hunt.